 Mechanism of action for successful effects systemic retinoids have had in lichen sclerosus (usually studied in female genital cases) is not clear but may have to do with down-regulation of fibroblast function.

-Clinical Context: Mechanism of action in atopic dermatitis is not known.
-Reduces itching and inflammation by suppressing release of cytokines from T cells.
-Also inhibits transcription for genes that encode IL-3, IL-4, IL-5, GM-CSF, and TNF-alpha, all of which are involved in the early stages of T-cell activation.
-Additionally, may inhibit release of preformed mediators from skin mast cells and basophils and may down-regulate expression of FCeRI on Langerhans cells.
-Indicated in dermatitis patients as young as 2 years.
+Clinical Context: The mechanism of action for tacrolimus ointment in atopic dermatitis is not known.
+It reduces itching and inflammation by suppressing the release of cytokines from T cells.
+It also inhibits transcription for genes that encode IL-3, IL-4, IL-5, GM-CSF, and TNF-alpha, all of which are involved in the early stages of T-cell activation.
+Additionally, it may inhibit the release of preformed mediators from skin mast cells and basophils and may down-regulate expression of FCeRI on Langerhans cells.
+Tacrolimus ointment is indicated in dermatitis patients as young as 2 years.
 Drugs of this class are more expensive than topical corticosteroids.
-Available as an ointment in concentrations of 0.03% and 0.1%.
+It is available as an ointment in concentrations of 0.03% and 0.1%.

-Clinical Context: First nonsteroid cream approved in the United States for mild-to-moderate atopic dermatitis.
-Derived from ascomycin, a natural substance produced by Streptomyces hygroscopicus var. ascomyceticus.
-Selectively inhibits production and release of inflammatory cytokines from activated T cells by binding to cytosolic immunophilin receptor macrophilin-12.
+Clinical Context: Pimecrolimus is the first nonsteroid cream approved in the United States for mild-to-moderate atopic dermatitis.
+It is derived from ascomycin, a natural substance produced by Streptomyces hygroscopicus var. ascomyceticus.
+It selectively inhibits the production and release of inflammatory cytokines from activated T cells by binding to cytosolic immunophilin receptor macrophilin-12.
 The resulting complex inhibits phosphatase calcineurin, thus blocking T-cell activation and cytokine release.
-Cutaneous atrophy not observed in clinical trials, a potential advantage over topical corticosteroids.
-Indicated only after other treatment options have failed
+Cutaneous atrophy is not observed in clinical trials, a potential advantage over topical corticosteroids.
+Pimecrolimus is indicated only after other treatment options have failed